Airy function: Caustics

-The Airy function underlies the form of the intensity near an optical directional caustic, such as that of the rainbow.
+The Airy function underlies the form of the intensity near an optical directional caustic, such as that of the rainbow (called supernumerary rainbow).
 Historically, this was the mathematical problem that led Airy to develop this special function.
+In 1841, William Hallowes Miller experimentally measured the analog to supernumerary rainbow by shining light through a thin cylinder of water, then observing through a telescope.
+He observed up to 30 bands.

 Probability

 In the mid-1980s, the Airy function was found to be intimately connected to Chernoff's distribution.

 The Airy function also appears in the definition of Tracy–Widom distribution which describes the law of largest eigenvalues in Random matrix.
 Due to the intimate connection of random matrix theory with the Kardar–Parisi–Zhang equation, there are central processes constructed in KPZ such as the Airy process.

 History

 The Airy function is named after the British astronomer and physicist George Biddell Airy (1801–1892), who encountered it in his early study of optics in physics (Airy 1838).
 The notation Ai(x) was introduced by Harold Jeffreys.
 Airy had become the British Astronomer Royal in 1835, and he held that post until his retirement in 1881.